MaksymVasylchuk/users-bulk-delete-with-preview/README.md

 ## Upgrade Notice

 ### 1.1.1
 Updated links, tags and uk translation.
+No upgrade steps required for this version.
 ### 1.1.0
 Updated Libraries, Bug Fixes, Code Improvements.
 No upgrade steps required for this version.
 ### 1.0.0